aflnet/aflnet/README.md

 # Tutorial - Fuzzing Live555 media streaming server

 [Live555 Streaming Media](http://live555.com) is a C++ library for multimedia streaming.
-The library supports open protocols such as RTSP/RTCP and RTSP for streaming.
+The library supports open protocols such as RTP/RTCP and RTSP for streaming.
 It is used internally by widely-used media players such as [VLC](https://videolan.org) and [MPlayer](http://mplayerhq.hu) and some security cameras & network video recorders (e.g., [DLink D-View Cameras](http://files.dlink.com.au/products/D-ViewCam/REV_A/Manuals/Manual_v3.51/D-ViewCam_DCS-100_B1_Manual_v3.51(WW).pdf), [Senstar Symphony](http://cdn.aimetis.com/public/Library/Senstar%20Symphony%20User%20Guide%20en-US.pdf), [WISENET Video Recorder](https://www.eos.com.au/pub/media/doc/wisenet/Manuals_QRN-410S,QRN-810S,QRN-1610S_180802_EN.pdf)).
 In this example, we show how AFLNet can be used to fuzz Live555 and discover bugs in its RTSP server reference implementation (testOnDemandRTSPServer).
 Similar steps would be followed to fuzz servers implementing other protocols (e.g., FTP, SMTP, SSH).

 If you want to run some experiments quickly, please use Dockerfiles stored in the corresponding [tutorial folders](tutorials).

 ## Step-0.
 Server and client compilation & setup

 The newest source code of Live555 can be downloaded as a tarball at [Live555 public page](http://live555.com/liveMedia/public/).
-There is also [a mirror of the library](https://github.com/rgaufman/live555) on Github.
+There is also [a mirror of the library](https://github.com/rgaufman/live555) on GitHub.
 In this example, we choose to fuzz an [old version of Live555](https://github.com/rgaufman/live555/commit/ceeb4f462709695b145852de309d8cd25e2dca01) which was commited to the repository on August 28th, 2018.
 While fuzzing this specific version of Live555, AFLNet exposed four vulnerabilites in Live555, two of which were zero-day.
 To compile and setup Live555, please use the following commands.

 ```bash
 cd $WORKDIR